-- 2

-- Asphalt mixture is binder and aggregate

-We are going to start by talking about

-(Yay rocks!)

-- Aggregate types and their origin and distribution in Indiana

-- Materials found in Indiana aggregate which are considered non -durable (deleterious)
+Asphalt mixture is binder and aggregate Aggregate Types We are going to start by talking about aggregates (Yay rocks!)
+Aggregate types and their origin and distribution in .
+There are 4 types of aggregate.
+Indiana • Materials found in Indiana aggregate which are • Sand considered non-durable (deleterious) • Gravel • Crushed stone • Slag Each type of aggregate has its own unique origin.
+3 4